 The size and the inception date of all four portfolios varies, which has resulted in differences in stock selections, while the timing and amount of cash flows has also influenced the two real-money accounts.
 PruFolio and Millennium Portfolio do not utilize margin.
 TPS Portfolio and Buckingham Portfolio do not presently use margin, though they have done so in the past.
 The use of leverage magnifies gains and losses and increases risk to a portfolio.

-Performance data presented as of 11.30.17 on an annualized basis since inception.
+Performance data presented on an annualized basis since inception.
 All portfolio returns are calculated on a total return basis and reflect the reinvestment of dividends, if any, margin and margin interest charges, trading costs and subscription costs.
 There are inherent limitations with in hypothetical or model portfolio results as the securities are not actually purchased or sold.
 They may not reflect the impact, if any, of material market conditions which could have has an impact on AFAM’s decision making if the hypothetical portfolios were real.
 Hypothetical performance is shown for illustrative purposes only and should not be interpreted as an indication of performance of any AFAM portfolio.

 The Russell 3000 Index measures the performance of the largest 3,000 US companies and represents approximately 98% of the investable US equity market.
 The Russell 3000 Value Index measures the performance of those Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth values.
 The Russell 3000 Index lacks sufficient history to match that of Al Frank’s TPS Portfolio.
 We therefore have shown the S&P 500 Index for comparison purposes.
 The S&P 500 Index is a broad market sample based on the market capitalizations of 500 large companies having common stock listed on the NYSE or NASDAQ.
 It is not possible to invest directly in an index.